MIT-LCP/wfdb-python/README.rst

     def __init__(self, recordname, annotator, annsamp, anntype, subtype = None, chan = None, num = None, aux = None, fs = None)

-Call 'showanncodes()' to see the list of standard annotation codes.
+Call `showanncodes()` to see the list of standard annotation codes.
 Any text used to label annotations that are not one of these codes should go in the 'aux' field rather than the 'anntype' field.

 Example usage:
 ::